Icahn, eBay trade barbs as feud over governance escalates

 "Carl Icahn doesn't let the truth get in the way of a good story," eBay said in response to Icahn's latest letter.

-Icahn, chairman of Icahn Enterprises L.P.
-(IEP.O), is known for taking large stakes in companies and pushing for management change.
+Icahn, chairman of Icahn Enterprises L.P., is known for taking large stakes in companies and pushing for management change.
 He was not immediately available for comment.

 EBay shares were up 2.6 percent to $57.60 in afternoon trading.